 Habitat ReStore accepts donations of clean, working items.
 Because Habitat for Humanity of the Mid-Willamette Valley is a 501(c)3 nonprofit, each material donation is tax-deductible to the full extent of the law.

-To schedule a pick-up for your donation please email email@example.com.
-In your email, please include the name of the donor, item needed to be picked up, location, and photos of the item (if possible).
+To schedule a pick-up for your donation please call 503-485-4845.
+You will need to provide the name of the donor, item needed to be picked up, and location.